 There are a few ways to avoid these last minutes panics:

 - Avoid last-minute changes, especially just before the go-live date.
 When the system is interlinked, changes in one area may have consequences in other settings and data.
 And if insufficient time is given to test out these changes, error during the project execution is bound to occur.

 - Prepare and clean up the data earlier, even before the implementation starts.

 Users should be aware that the consultants will not know your data and business as much as they are.
 So, it is the responsibility of the users to ensure the accuracy of their data.

-It is common for users and consultants to point fingers at each other when the project is not going smoothly.
+It is common for users and consultants to point fingers when the project is not going smoothly.